SD Card is Not Showing Up on Mac: How to Fix It

 Method #1: Clean the connectors

 If you tend to use your MacBook in areas with a lot of dust (for example, if you live near a construction site), your device can accumulate dust in its ports.
+This prevents your SD card from being fully inserted into your mac, making connection inadequate.
 The same thing can happen to your USB card reader’s cable head.
 Use a soft, lint-free cloth and a toothpick or barbeque stick to push the cloth to get the corners.

 Method #2: Try another SD card reader or Mac